On the field of definition of a cubic rational function and its critical points: Proof of the theorem

 (We exclude $u = -1,-2$ because otherwise a root of the numerator and the denominator collide, and $f_u$ degenerates to a quadratic.)
 This function has the property that it fixes $0,1$, and $\infty$, and each of these three points is critical.

 \begin{lemma} A cubic rational function that is critical at $0$, $1$, and $\infty$ is equivalent to a unique $f_u$, and the fourth critical point is $\phi(u) = - \frac{u^2+2u}{2u+3}$. \end{lemma}

 \begin{proof} Write $f$ for a cubic function that is critical at $0$, $1$, and $\infty$.
-By a change of coordinate on the target, we may assume that $0,1$, and $\infty$ are all fixed points, in which case $f$ is of the form
+By a change of coordinate on the target, we may assume that $0,1$, and $\infty$ are all fixed points.
+(The critical values of a cubic are distinct for local degree reasons.)
+Thus, $f$ is of the form

 for some $u,v \in \bar K$.
 The Wronskian has the form